 Upper Cervical Chiropractic for Vertigo and Vestibular Migraines

 Upper cervical chiropractors are finding great success in helping vertigo patients as a number of case studies have shown.
-By correcting the atlas misalignment, proper blood flow and brainstem function can be restored, thereby reducing or eliminating symptoms.
+By correcting the atlas misalignment, proper blood flow and brainstem function can be restored.
+As a result, symptoms are reduced or eliminated.
 If you are suffering from vertigo or a vertigo-related condition, especially if you have suffered a head or neck injury at some point in the past, contact an upper cervical practitioner near you to learn more.